What type of Pension Plan is this?

 How is my monthly lifetime pension calculated?

 Your employer remits contributions for every hour that you work based on the hourly rate set in their agreement with Local 8.
 Because there are so many differing hourly contribution rates, the total dollar amount paid by your Employer is divided by a Standard Contribution Rate (SCR) to provide a number of Standard Contribution Rate Hours (converted hours).
 For each SCR hour you earn 4.14 cents of monthly lifetime pension.
-The current SCR Rate is $7.54 per hour.
-Effective January 1, 2019 the SCR will decrease to $6.98.
+The current SCR Rate is $6.98 per hour.

 1,000 worked hours @ 4.50 per hour = $4,500 Employer Contributions less 1% Funeral Benefit